Pax, the Concordia Peace Festival, Elagabalus, and Carausius January 29th

 A patera is a sacrificial bowl, and a cornucopia is a horn of plenty (Image from Wikipedia)

-The coin above is of Julia Aquilia Severa.
+The coin above is of Empress Julia Aquilia Severa.
 She was a vestal virgin, who married the Emperor Elagabalus (c.
 204 – 11/12 March 222).
 She was his 2nd and 4th wife.
-Normally, a vestal virgin was buried alive, if she lost her virginity.
+Normally, the punishment for a vestal Virgin losing their virginity was to be buried alive.

-But I probably should say ‘her 2nd and 4th wife’ as some sources suggest Elgabalus wanted to be known as a woman.
+But I could have said ‘her 2nd and 4th wife’.
+Some sources suggest Elgabalus wanted to be known as a woman.
 The Wikipedia page of his wife has Elagabalus with the pronoun, ‘Her’.
-While the Emperor’s own web page uses him throughout.
-He or she married several women and was said by some to be married to several men.
-They were also accused of prostituting themself in Taverns and Brothels.
+While the Emperor’s own web page uses ‘him’ throughout.
+He or she married several women.
+And also married to several men.
+They were also accused of prostituting himself in Taverns and Brothels.
 Clear?
 Confusing pronouns?
 Sorry to hedge my bets, but we don’t know what Elagabalus would want us to use?
 Wikipedia says:

 ‘In November 2023, the North Hertfordshire Museum in Hitchin, United Kingdom, announced that Elagabalus would be considered as transgender and hence referred to with female pronouns in its exhibits due to claims that the emperor had said “call me not Lord, for I am a Lady”‘

 Elagabalus was born Sextus Varius Avitus Bassianus.
-He adopted the name of Elagabalus as he was a supporter of Syrian Sun God Elagabal.
+He adopted the name of Elagabalus as he was a supporter of the Syrian Sun God Elagabal.
 He, a Syrian, wanted to promote the God to the top of the Roman Pantheon of Gods.
-Varius rose to power partly because of his strong Grandmother, Julia Maesa.
+Elagabalus rose to power partly because of his strong Grandmother, Julia Maesa.
 She was the sister of Julia Domna, the wife of African Emperor Septimus Severus (who lived for some time in York).
-Their children are the Emperors depicted in Gladiator II starring Paul Mescal.
+Their children are the Emperors in Gladiator II starring Paul Mescal.
+Caracalla was Elagabalus’s cousin.

 Elagabalus’s reign was fairly chaotic.
-He lost power, when his Grandmother transferred support to his cousin, Alexander, and Elagabalus and his mother were assassinated.
+He lost power, when his Grandmother transferred support to his cousin, Alexander.
+Elagabalus and his mother were assassinated.

 Here, is a fascinating article in the Guardian about the Pax Romana.
 ‘Their heads were nailed to trees.’